 #3: Marketing Effectiveness Will Hinge Upon Hard Metrics

 Executives measure the effectiveness of sales departments based upon key performance metrics.
 In time, increasing brand awareness and other kinds of soft metrics will get replaced by these hard metrics for marketing departments as well.
-In this ThinkVine article, CEO Damon Ragusa wryly compared competitiveness and integration of sales and marketing departments in some companies as close to the level of the Hatfields and McCoys.

 While the tension between your department and sales may be less palpable, it’s likely that sales and marketing don't believe they have the same goals.
 In order to remain competitive through the next decade, marketing needs to focus on the goal of increasing bottom line revenue.
 Sales and marketing must become more integrated, and marketing needs to embrace harder metrics like ROI and attributable sales.